gmosync/undergrad/README.md

 The remaining projects were completed in partnership with my university and a major tech company, and involve confidential datasets.
 While the code and data cannot be shared, I’ve provided detailed markdown summaries to explain each project, also in the [`project-summaries/`](./project-summaries/) folder.

-Below are quick summaries of each project:
+Below are quick summaries of each project.

+---
+## Project Summaries

 [`predict-retention/`](./predict-retention/)
 Partnering with the Office of Institutional Research & Effectiveness at my university, I linked first-year NSSE responses to four-year retention data with logistic regression on a cleaned sample of 2017 entrants.
 First-year GPA and the “Would you attend again?” survey item overshadowed all other factors, and reliance on informal advisors predicted non-retention.
 Findings helped justify hiring full-time professional advisors for first-year and undeclared students.
 Data and code remain private under confidentiality agreement.